inspec/inspec/docs-chef-io/content/inspec/matchers.md

     weight = 40
 +++

-Chef InSpec utilizes **Matchers** for comparing resource values to expectations.
+Chef InSpec includes **Matchers** testing framework inherited from **RSpec**, a unit test framework for the Ruby programming language.
+The Chef InSpec utilizes **Matchers** for comparing resource values to expectations.
 The following matchers are available:

 - [`be`](#be) - makes numeric comparisons.
 - [`be_in`](#be_in) - looks for the property value in a list.